imperva/imperva-sdk-python/docs/examples.rst

 Example 4 - Create MX configuration from JSON
 =============================================

-First we need to have an MX configuration in JSON format (this is a proprietary `imperva-sdk` format).
+First we need to have an MX configuration in JSON format (this is a proprietary `imperva_sdk` format).
 The easiest way to create a sample configuration is to create an export from a working MX.
 The following code exports the configuration from the MX configured in `Example 1`.
 We user the `Discard` parameter to remove policy `MatchCriteria` and `ApplyTo` information (which takes up most of the space and we won't be changing them in the import process)::

-  import imperva-sdk
+  import imperva_sdk
   import json
   import pprint

   # Connect to MX and export configuration
-  mx = imperva-sdk.MxConnection("10.100.46.138")
+  mx = imperva_sdk.MxConnection("10.100.46.138")
   export = mx.export_to_json(Discard=['MatchCriteria', 'ApplyTo'])

   # Pretty print the JSON with pprint